12 steps? Did you think there were only three bases? How much do you know about developing a healthy lasting relationship?

 • Your heart is racing so fast, all thinking stopped.
 Emotions take a back seat to physical drives.

 • Shirts and tops hit the floor.
-You explore one another with mouths, tongues.
+You explore one another with mouths, and tongues.

 11. HAND / MOUTH TO EROTIC ZONES